Use Cases

 Example scenario:

-Operators check equipment at the start of each shift, following standardized checklists that guide them through exactly what to look for.
-Issues are flagged immediately for maintenance follow-up.
+Operators check equipment at the start of each shift with visual standards that show exactly what to look for.
+Issues are captured immediately for follow-up.

 Key benefits: